2019 Stanford Energy Internships in California and the West

 SEICW will offer a suite of paid, energy-related public service internships for Stanford students in California, Colorado, and Utah during the summer.

-We will be able to provide fifteen inspired students with funding to intern with the following organizations:
+We will be able to provide fourteen inspired students with funding to intern with the following organizations:

 - California Energy Commission: Chair Hochschild and Commissioner Douglas